 Job market information

-There are relatively few NHS consultant jobs in pure CPT, even in poisons units.
-Many trained clinical pharmacologists have NHS consultant jobs in other specialties such as general acute medicine or cardiovascular medicine.
-Clinical pharmacology and therapeutics had 57 consultants in England (77 in the UK) (2012 RCP consultant census) and 36 medical registrars in the UK (2012 JRCPTB database).
 Currently, little more than 10% of the consultant workforce is female but this is changing.
-Whole-time working is still very common in this specialty although the training curriculum supports less than whole-time working.
+Full-time working is still very common in this specialty although the training curriculum supports less than full-time working.
 About a third of consultants will reach age 65 in the next ten years.
 The British Pharmacological Society is campaigning for an increase in the CPT workforce and better career support and development.